oomph-lib/oomph-lib/README.md

    ```

+bla bla bla

 ```bash
 cmake --preset list
 ```

-We recommend that you can write your own `CMakeUserPresets.json` file.
-You can inherit your presets from the presets we provide in `CMakePresets.json`.
  For details on how to do this refer to the [CMake documentation](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).

 **Remark:** We recommend that you do not use the Ninja Multi-Config generator yet.